lingster/cc-liquid/docs/configuration.md

 cc-liquid apply-stops --set portfolio.stop_loss.sides=both
 ```

-**Backtesting:**

-Stop losses are simulated in backtests - positions that hit the trigger are closed with appropriate slippage and trading costs.
-This affects:
-- Maximum drawdown (typically reduced)
-- Total returns (may be reduced due to false positive stops)
-- Turnover and fees (increased)

 ## Execution

 - `slippage_tolerance`: For market orders - calculates aggressive limit prices away from mid to ensure fills (buy above mid, sell below mid).
 Default: 0.005 (0.5%)